 PubMed is the user interface for National Library of Medicine’s Medline, the world’s largest biomedical database.
 It includes over 24 million citations from 5,600 biomedical journal titles and life sciences journals from 1946 to the present.
 Familiarity with PubMed’s search features is essential to the success of any biomedical research project, and learning how to use it skillfully is time well spent for students as well as healthcare professionals.

 - Retrieving citations from a journal issue

-- Searching with the MeSH database
+- All about searching with MeSH

 A. To find specific journal titles on the library shelves (print journals), search the Voyager Library Catalog.
 Journals are shelved by title via alphabetical order in the library’s journal stacks.
 To find electronic journals, check the Electronic Resources A-Z List webpage.
 Be sure to be on the “Find E-journal” tab.
 E-books can also be searched from this list but click on the “Find E-book” tab instead.
 (To access the A-Z List from the library’s overall Web site, look for the “E-journals” link located on the left-side navigation column.)

 A. If you need to find journal articles on specific subjects or by particular authors, you will need to perform a database search.
 For example:

 - Click on the PubMed link from our homepage.(Note: You may be required to login with your UH ID.)

 - Type keywords (drug approval AND guidelines) into the search box.